FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 1. do not know the reverse proxy exists, there are no public DNS records.
 2. do not know it should look for every subdomain at the reverse proxy, again _there are no public DNS records._

-Technically yes we could just setup a CNAME wildcard record pointing to the private IP where the reverse proxy is located but we  _do not want to put these records in the public DNS in order to avoid leaking details about our private network._
+Technically, yes, you could skip this entire section by setting this up in your public DNS records:

+* A Record: `Reverse Proxy Local IP`
+* CNAME Record: `*` to `MY_DOMAIN.com`

+but this exposes details about your private network!
+Yes, a simple A record with an unreachable internal IP is potentially harmless but why risk it?
+And what if you want to add more complicated behavior later, exposing more details?
+IMO security by design is the best approach especially for a homelab where you probably want to set-and-forget.

 So, <a href="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExd2V6cWM4em1wZzRnYnNqMzJqNjN0bzNuamZraTR2bW1tejF2bGpuNCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/h3ViLKWOJiwrAZW5du/giphy.gif" target="_blank">what do now?</a>
 Well, you've read the section header so I haven't really buried the lead but _*queue scary music*_ yes we have to host our own DNS.
-Every self-hoster wants to avoid it but if you want LAN-only SSL it's an inevitability.
-Sorry.
-Our local machines need to be able to get DNS information from a local source, there's no way around it.
+Every self-hoster wants to avoid it but it's an inevitability if you do not want to expose any details about your private network.
+Sorry!

 Fortunately, the solution is pretty idiot-proof with the added benefit of [network-side ad-blocking (if you so wish)](#ad-block-with-technitium) for zero cost: [**Technitium DNS**](https://technitium.com/dns/) is a full-fat authoritative and recursive DNS server with a ton of goodies built in.
 It works out-of-the-box and we use it like normal DNS so there's no "gotchas" to configuring it.
 It also happens to be dockerized, of course.